oikos-cash/oikos-docs-bsc/content/libraries/oikos.md

 ## System Summary

 Traditionally gold was used as a reserve store of value by various governments around the world to prove that there was value to back their currency.
-The Synthetix system replicates this setup, but completely on-chain, and with multiple flavours of stablecoin (Synths), and a store of value backing them up (SNX - Synthetix Network Token).
+The Oikos system replicates this setup, but completely on-chain, and with multiple flavours of stablecoin (Synths), and a store of value backing them up (OKS - Oikos Network Token).

-As users exchange synths via `Exchanger.exchange()` or on [synthetix.exchange](https://synthetix.exchange), small fees are remitted, which get sent to SNX holders that enable the economy to exist.
+As users exchange synths via `Exchanger.exchange()` or on [oikos.exchange](https://oikos.exchange), small fees are remitted, which get sent to OKS holders that enable the economy to exist.

 Users are able to withdraw their fees sUSD.
 Users are entitled to fees once they've issued synths (to help create the economy generating the fees) and waited for a complete fee period to elapse (currently 7 days).
-Issuers are incentivised to maintain the ratio of collateral (SNX) to Synths such that the Synths in circulation are generally only worth 20% of the value of the Synthetix Network Tokens backing them up via a penalty for being over 20% collateralised.
-This allows pretty severe price shocks to SNX without threatening the value of the Synths.
+Issuers are incentivised to maintain the ratio of collateral (OKS) to Synths such that the Synths in circulation are generally only worth 20% of the value of the Oikos Network Tokens backing them up via a penalty for being over 20% collateralised.
+This allows pretty severe price shocks to OKS without threatening the value of the Synths.

 Also it's worth noting that there's a decimal library being used for "floating point" math with 10^18 as the base.
 Also many of the contracts are provided behind a proxy contract for easy upgradability.